-This is the story of a new born baby princess with snow white hair and bright blue eyes, the story of a little girl who was ripped from her family to save her life.
+This is the story of a newborn princess, with snow white hair and bright blue eyes.
+The story of a little girl who was ripped from her family to save her life.
 This is my story, the story of Amina Targaryen.

 I was found in King's Landing a week after I was born.
-Soldiers murdered my parents and my siblings, I'm told they deserved it and from the stories of the evil House of Targaryen I'm sure they did.
+Soldiers murdered my parents and my siblings.
+I'm told they deserved it, and everyone knows the stories of the Mad King.
 Eddard Stark found me, my crib had been knocked over and he was surprised the fall hadn't killed me.
-He should've broken my neck the moment he realized I was still breathing but he didn't.
+He should've broken my neck the moment he realized I was still breathing, but he didn't.
 Instead he hid me away and took me back to Winterfell.

 Catelyn took me in, what else could she do but help a tiny orphaned baby.
-She covered my hair with some sort of thick paste that turned my snowy white locks a deep brown, no one ever had to know what house I belonged to.
+She covered my hair with paste that turned my snowy white locks a deep brow.
+No one ever had to know what house I belonged to.
 If anyone asked Ned told them I was an orphan of the war, no home, no family, it was true after all.

-I'm not sure there's any point, me sitting here writing my story down in this tiny book.
-I guess I just want my story to be told even if no one ever reads it, even if it doesn't have a happy ending.
-Who knows?
-I guess I'll just have to tell it anyways at see where it leads.
+I'm not sure there's a point in me writing down my story.
+I suppose I just want it to be told, even if no one ever reads it.
+Maybe it will have a happy ending, like all Sansa's storybooks.
+Or maybe it won't.
+Only the Gods know.
+I'll just have to tell it anyway, and see where it leads.

-"Jon!
-Stop it!"
+"Jon, stop it!"
 I squealed as he came at me again.
-I was furiously ticklish and I hated it when anyone tried to touch my stomach, I got quite violent too.
+I was furiously ticklish and I hated it when anyone tried to touch my stomach, I got quite violent about it.
 I kicked at him and tried to claw him, but he knew me to well and quickly immobilized my arms.
-My kicks were feeble at best and soon I was being knocked to the ground.
+My kicks were feeble at best and soon I was knocked to the ground.

 "No promises!"
 I squealed trying to roll away.